 Title of the paper: The title of the paper should be clear, descriptive and informative.
 The first page should contain the full title in sentence case not exceeding 16 words.
 The authors’ identification should include the author’s name (do not use abbreviations), title or designation, organization, address, telephone, fax and email Id.
 The font size of title is 16 and font is Times New Roman.
 The font size of author name is 12, and font is Times New Roman.
 The affiliation, organization, address, telephone, fax, email Id, ORCID ID, copyright, licensing information should be in 11 font size and font is Times New Roman .

 Abstract: The abstract should be clear, descriptive and not longer than 250 words.
 It should be citation free and should concisely state the major objective, methodology, major findings and conclusion but should not include diagram, footnotes, equations, or any parenthetical references.
 The font size of abstract is 10 and font is Times New Roman.

 Key words:Key words should normally 4-6 keywords.
 The font size of abstract is 12 and font is Times New Roman.

 Introduction:The introduction should be should be succinct and with no subheadings.
 In this section background information, relevant review of literature and objective of the research should be given.
 Statements must be supported by citations whenever possible.
 It should give appropriate background and explain the things that are proposed.
-It should include short introduction to justify the research and relevant reviews and state the objectives clearly (not more than 300 words).
+It should include short introduction to justify the research and relevant reviews and state the objectives clearly.

 Materials and Methods: Detail information on relevant materials and methods used including sampling methods, experimental design, treatments, plot size and any other techniques used in research as well as the year and place of conducting the research should be provided.
 The statistical methods and tools used in study should be clearly mentioned.